virtualri/project-cse400/README.md

 ## **Project Title**

-**Resource allocation using artificial feed-forward-backpropagation neural network with off-spring humanware as sponsor**
+**Allocating resource \& to find the off-spring humanware as sponsor based on the computational consequence of artificial feed-forward-backpropagation neural network and genetic algorithm**

 > Project title may change at the moment of final compile & with the advice of the supervisor